 Williams and Martinez were born in Maryland, according to Lash.

 Punched: Charging documents state Williams, Finley and Martinez knocked on the Tiffany Drive door of Shawn Shutt about 7:55 p.m.
 Dec.
-4, and one of them punched Shutt in the face when he
+4, and one of them punched Shutt in the face when he opened it.

 Shutt fell backward and all three men barged in, demanding to know where the valuables were, documents state.